civic-data-design-lab/16_11.S947/week6/06_part2_front_end_environments.md

 ====
 ### Push to Github

 Finally, when done with your edits.
-Commit yourPush your site to Github
+Commit your site to your Github.

+===

+### Exercise

+Customize your Website and add a Leaflet map that has the location of the tweets you collected in Boston in Week 4.